JazzyMussels/CovidDataVisualizationsFE/README.md

 ## Deployment
-This project has also deployed through [AWS Amplify](https://aws.amazon.com/amplify/), which utilizes Amazon web services to provide easy tools for scalable builds.
+This project has also been deployed through [AWS Amplify](https://aws.amazon.com/amplify/), which utilizes Amazon web services to provide easy tools for scalable builds.
 You can access the site [here](https://master.d2cxsg3bwiaih3.amplifyapp.com/home).